All Episodes

 Wow, can you believe this?

-How you believe what Reagan?
+How Reagan?

-He was going after Jimmy Carter here.
+Are you going after Jimmy Carter here?

-Jimmy Carter, this is misery, whatever this human tragedy is, it's Jimmy Carter's.
+Whatever this human tragedy is, it's Jimmy Carter's.

-Meanwhile, the Republican consultants of today are advising every Republican don't do that.
+Meanwhile, the Republican consultants of today are advising every Republican, don't do that.

 Don't go out there and make this about Obama.